Student Evaluation & Assessment

 - grades K–1: TELPAS includes holistically rated listening, speaking, reading, and writing assessments based on ongoing classroom observations and student interactions.

-- grades 2–12: TELPAS includes multiple-choice reading tests, holistically rated student writing collections, and online listening and speaking assessments.
+- grades 2–12: TELPAS includes multiple-choice reading tests and online listening, speaking and writing assessments.

 Visit the TEA TELPAS webpage for additional information and resources.